-In this case (e.g. GitHub), there is an easy workaround for the issue.
-Simply by adding a “bot” / “machine” user with the SSH key to the repositories you can solve the problem.
+- Register an SSH key for a user account.
+Simply add a “bot” / “machine” user with the SSH key to the repositories.
 Add the SSH key you would like to use to the user and add the user to the projects.
-You don't have to add the "bot" user with read and write permission, it is enough to assign read permissions.
-After that you can use the SSH key to clone to the repository or any submodule.
-It's that simple.
+It is enough to assign read permissions to the bot user.
+After that, you can use the SSH key to clone to the repository or any submodule.

-On GitLab and Bitbucket it’s possible to register a single SSH key as Deploy key to multiple repositories, without the need to create a “bot” / “machine” user.
+On GitLab and Bitbucket it’s possible to register a single SSH key as a “Deployment key” to multiple repositories, without the need to create a “bot” / “machine” user.

 email@example.com:bitrise-io/bitrise.git).
 Therefore every private repository you want to use have to be addressed with the SSH URL.
 If you have direct private git repo references in your CocoaPods

 There are three options to grant Bitrise access to your repository:

 - Auto-add SSH keypair: Don’t use this option if you use submodules.
-This option will add the SSH key only to the main repository, the one you selected in the first section of the Add New App page.
+This option adds the SSH key to the main repository only.

-- Generate SSH keypair: will generate a key for you on the Bitrise website and you will have to copy it manually to the given user.
-This is the recommended option if you want to use submodules / have to access multiple repositories during your build.
+- Generate SSH keypair: this generates a key for you on the Bitrise website and you will have to copy it manually to the given user.
+This is the recommended option if you want to use submodules or have to access multiple repositories during your build.

 - Use your own SSH keypair: can be used if you also have the private key of the given user.
 You just have to paste the private key and Bitrise will be able to access the repositories.
-If you'd want to go with this option, it's important that the SSH key have to be an RSA key, without a passphrase!
+Keep in mind that the SSH key has to be an RSA key, without a passphrase!
 You can find an example of how you can generate a key like that here.